livewire/livewire/docs/nesting.md

 </div>
 ```

-These are a few of the ways to communicate back and forth between parent and child components.
-Understanding their tradeoffs enables you to make more informed decisions about which to use and when.
+Events and direct parent communication are a few of the ways to communicate back and forth between parent and child components.
+Understanding their tradeoffs enables you to make more informed decisions about which pattern to use in a particular scenario.

 ## Dynamic child components

-Livewire allows you to choose which child component to render at run-time by offering a `<livewire:dynamic-component` syntax:
+Sometimes, you may not know which child component should be rendered on a page until run-time.
+Therefore, Livewire allows you to choose a child component at run-time via `<livewire:dynamic-component ...>`, which receives an `:is` prop:

 ```html
 <livewire:dynamic-component :is="$current" />
 ```

-This feature is useful for lots of different applications, but here's a specific example of rendering different steps in a multi-step form using a dynamic component:
+Dynamic child components are useful in a variety of different scenarios, but below is an example of rendering different steps in a multi-step form using a dynamic component:

 ```php
 <?php